derekkedziora/derekkedziora.com/index.md

 index: true
 ---

 👋&emsp;Hey there.
 I’m Derek Kedziora, a UX writer and content strategist based in Kyiv, Ukraine.
+[More about me](/about)

-🪴&emsp;Welcome to my digital garden, a loosely organized untidy collection of writing about language, learning, tech, design, mediation practice and random tidbits.
+🪴&emsp;Welcome to my digital garden, a loosely organized collection of writing about language, learning, tech, design, meditation practice and random tidbits.
+[View all posts](/blog)

 📓&emsp;Check out my [portfolio](/portfolio) to see my professional work.